Style, smile, and stay a while – support village life

 Enter Alma, delightful owner of cosy clothing commerce ‘Boutique Alma’ in Céret centre, opposite the post office.

-A Céret institution for 38 years, she keeps her stock bang up to date with twice yearly visits to Paris fashion shows, accompanied by husband José – ladies fashion from a male point of view…… and an eye for the swimwear parade.
-Naughty man!
+A Céret institution for more than 40 years, she keeps her stock bang up to date with twice yearly visits to Paris fashion shows, accompanied by delightful husband José – ladies fashion from a male point of view…… and an eye for the swimwear parade!

 Most important, you will receive a warm welcome from this lovely lady – in French, or even English if it’s not too early in the morning!